TheMath123/StartMessage/README.md

 The initial idea was a simple way to analyze if the phone number had whatsapp, so this application was born.

 ## Current features
- - Create link to whatsapp profile (only DDI from Brasil).
+ - Create link to whatsapp profile.
+ - Choose [DDI](https://en.wikipedia.org/wiki/International_direct_dialing) from other countries.

 ## Technologies
  - Vanilla JavaScript